 Having a website that loads quickly is absolutely essential for business.
 Whether you offer online shopping or just use your website for a point of customer contact, it can be damaging for a business’ reputation if your page takes a long time to load.
+Website speed is critical to your business.

 We live in an age where consumers demand information in an instant, so having to wait for images and information to appear, or waiting for a long time while a new page loads, can be frustrating for users.